-In both the sentences you can see that there are two fragments which are full and grammatically independent.
-Hence these fragments are connected by a semicolon.
-In fact these fragments are nicely connected by means of an idea as well.
-Always remember that the two sentences that are separated by a semicolon should necessarily have close connection between them.
+In both of the sentences, you can see that there are two fragments that are full and grammatically independent.
+Hence, these fragments are connected by a semicolon.
+In fact, these fragments are nicely connected by means of an idea as well.
+Always remember that the two sentences that are separated by a semicolon should necessarily have a close connection between them.

-Colon on the other hand is often used before explanations or reasons as in the sentence
+Colon, on the other hand, is often used before explanations or reasons as in the sentence given below.

-We had to finally drop our tour plan: we were unable to find suitable dates.
+We had to drop our tour plan finally: we were unable to find suitable dates.

-In the sentence given above you can see that a colon is used just before an explanation or a reason for the tour not coming off.
-Hence in case you give an explanation or a reason for some happening then you should not use semicolon but you should use a colon between the happening and the explanation.
+In the sentence given above, you can see that a colon is used just before an explanation or a reason for the tour not coming off.
+Hence, in case you give an explanation or a reason for some happening, then you should not use a semicolon but you should use a colon between the happening and the explanation.
 This is an important rule in the case of the application of a colon.

-Sometimes we use colon before a list as follows
+Sometimes we use a colon before a list as in the following example.

 The points of discussion were: a…..b….c…..